EventStore/EventStore/docs/usage-telemetry.md

 ## Reporting frequency

 To avoid tracking short-lived instances (like containers used for tests), telemetry data is sent one hour after the cluster node starts.
 Following this, updates are sent every 24 hours.
-All transmissions are logged for transparency.
+All transmissions are logged for transparency on the server console and in the log file.

 ## How to opt out